Camille Bombois

 The paintings of his maturity are bold in color, featuring strong contrasts of black, bright reds, blues and electric pinks.
 Drawing from his own experiences, he often painted circus performers and landscapes with fishermen.
 His paintings of women are emphatic in their carnality, and his landscapes are notable in their careful attention to space, and to the effects of reflected light on water.
-Bombois' works are on view in many public collections, notably the Musée Maillol in Paris.
+Bombois' works are on view in many public collections, notably the Musée Maillol in Paris and the Zander Collection in Cologne.

+In 2023, Bavarian town of Passau in Germany restituted a painting by Bombois that had been looted from Jewish collector Marcel Joseph Monteux, who was murdered in Auschwitz-Birkenau on August 15, 1944.